-- 1. Measures for defined retirement benefits - (1) The Company and Tekcon Electronics Corporation (hereinafter referred to as Tekcon) have in place measures for defined benefit retirement in accordance with the provisions of the "Labor Standards Act", which applies to the service years of all regular employees before the implementation of the "Labor Pension Act" on July 1, 2005, and the subsequent service years of employees who choose to continue to apply the Labor Standards Act after the implementation of the "Labor Pension Act."
+1. Measures for defined retirement benefits

+- (1) The company and Tekcon Electronics Corporation (hereinafter referred to as Tekcon) have in place measures for defined benefit retirement in accordance with the provisions of the Labor Standards Act, which applies to the service years of all regular employees before the implementation of the "Labor Pension Act" on July 1, 2005, and the subsequent service years of employees who choose to continue to apply the Labor Standards Act after the implementation of the "Labor Pension Act."
 If an employee is eligible for retirement, the pension payment shall be based on the service years and the average monthly salary of the six months before retirement.
 Two base numbers shall be given for each full year of service within 15 years (inclusive), and one base number shall be given for each full year of service over 15 years, but the cumulative maximum is 45 base numbers.
 The Company and Tekcon respectively allocate 6% and 2% of the total salary to the retirement fund every month which is deposited with the trust department of the Bank of Taiwan in the name of the Labor Pension Fund Supervisory Committee.
 In addition, before the end of each year, the Company estimates the balance of the labor retirement reserve account mentioned in the above.
-If the balance is insufficient to pay the pension amount of the workers who meet the retirement conditions estimated in the next year according to the above calculation, the Company will provide funding to make up of the shortage before the end of March in the following year. paragraph. - (2) From January 1 to March 31, 2022 and 2021, the Group recognized pension cost amounting to \$692 and \$574, respectively, in accordance with the above regulations governing the recognition of pension fund. - (3) The Group expected to appropriate \$1,662 for payment to the retirement plan in 2023. - 2.
-Measures for defined retirement allocation - (1) Since July 1, 2005, the Company and Tekcon have formulated measures for defined retirement allocation in accordance with the "Labor Pension Act" which applies to employees of Taiwan nationality.
-For employees of the Company and Tekcon who choose to apply the labor retirement pension system of the "Labor Pension Act," 6% of their monthly salary is allocated as labor pension to the employee's personal account at the Bureau of Labor Insurance.
-The payment of labor pension shall be based on the balance of the employee's pension account and the number of accumulated benefits and shall be paid in the form of monthly pension or lump sum pension payment. - (2) The subsidiaries listed in the consolidated statements do not have their own retirement measures.
-PAN-INTERNATIONAL ELECTRONICS INC., P.I.E.
+If the balance is insufficient to pay the pension amount of the workers who meet the retirement conditions estimated in the next year according to the above calculation, the Company will provide funding to make up of the shortage before the end of March in the following year. paragraph. - (2) From January 1 to March 31, 2023 and 2022, the Group recognized pension cost amounting to \$693 and \$692, respectively, in accordance with the above regulations governing the recognition of pension fund. - (3) The Group expected to appropriate \$1,701 for payment to the retirement plan for 2024.

+2. Measures for defined retirement allocation

+(1) Since July 1, 2005, the company and Tekcon have formulated measures for defined retirement allocation in accordance with the "Labor Pension Act" which applies to employees of Taiwan nationality.
+For employees of the company and Tekcon who choose to apply the labor retirement pension system of the "Labor Pension Act", 6% of their monthly salary is allocated as labor pension to the employee's personal account at the Labor Insurance Bureau.
+The payment of labor pension shall be based on the balance of the employee's individual pension account and the number of accumulated benefits and shall be paid in the form of monthly pension or lump sum pension payment.

+- (2) The subsidiaries listed in the consolidated statements do not have their own retirement measures.
+Pan-International Electronics Inc., P.I.E.
 Industrial Berhad and its subsidiaries in mainland China shall allocate a certain percentage of their total salary to the mandatory provident fund in accordance with the local government's mandatory regulations, and be deposited in the independent account of each employee, and the pension of each employee is managed and arranged by the government.
-The companies mentioned above have no further obligations except for the monthly allocation. - (3) From January 1 to March 31, 2022 and 2021, the Group recognized pension cost amounting to \$40,102 and \$34,665, respectively, in accordance with the above regulations governing the recognition of pension fund.
+The companies mentioned above have no further obligations except for the monthly allocation. - (3) From January 1 to March 31, 2023 and 2022, the Group recognized pension cost amounting to \$39,209 and \$40,102, respectively, in accordance with the above regulations governing the recognition of pension fund.